brabiei21/Object-Oriented-Programming-CPP/POKER GAME/README.md

 ---

-## Your Deliverables for This Assignment
+## Deliverables

 ### 1. Implement the Core Classes...

-In order to get your game to work, you'll need to implement 5 classes described below.

 #### 1. The `Card` class

 The `Card` class represents a given card (suit, face) in a deck.
 As usual, there are 4 suits, with 13 faces in each, for a total of 52 cards.
-You can reuse as much of the code from your `Card` class from previous assignments as you'd like.

 It is essential that your `Card` class correctly represents each card from the deck, and, that it be able to "show" the card in the terminal.
 You can show them in a fancy way, just a simple strings, like "QD" or "Q♦" (queen diamonds).

-The method declarations for the `Card` class are provided to you, and are shown below.
-You will implement these methods, and you're free to add any methods or data members to this class.

 ```